Space Jam: A New Legacy: Development

-A sequel to Space Jam was planned as early as 1996, shortly after the original film was released in theaters worldwide.
+A sequel to Space Jam was planned as early as 1997, shortly after the original film was released in theaters worldwide.
 As development began, Space Jam 2 was going to involve a new basketball competition with Michael Jordan and the Looney Tunes and Berserk-O!, a new alien villain who was planned to be voiced by Mel Brooks.
-Artist Bob Camp was tasked with designing Berserk-O! and his henchmen, and with the proposed casting in mind, Camp designed Berserk-O! to resemble Brooks.
-Joe Pytka would have returned to direct and Spike Brandt and Tony Cervone signed on as the animation directors.
+Artist Bob Camp was tasked with designing Berserk-O! and his two henchmen, and with the proposed casting in mind, Camp designed Berserk-O! to resemble Brooks.
+Joe Pytka would have returned to direct while Tony Cervone signed on to return as animation director, this time joined by his creative partner Spike Brandt instead of Bruce W. Smith.
 However, Jordan did not agree to star in a sequel.
-According to Camp, a producer lied to the studio by claiming that Jordan had signed on in order to keep development going.
+According to Camp, a producer lied to the studio by claiming that Jordan had signed on in order to start pre-production.
 Without Jordan involved with the project, Warner Bros. was uninterested and cancelled plans for Space Jam 2.

 The potential sequel reentered development as Spy Jam and was to star Jackie Chan in a different script.
 The studio was also planning a film titled Race Jam which would have starred Jeff Gordon.
 Additionally, Pytka revealed that following the first film's success, he had been pitched a story for a sequel that would have starred professional golfer Tiger Woods, with Jordan in a smaller role.
 Pytka explained how the idea came from an out-of-studio script conference, with people who worked on the original film allegedly involved.
 Producer Ivan Reitman was reportedly in favor of a film which would again star Jordan.
 The follow-up films were ultimately cancelled in favor of Looney Tunes: Back in Action (2003), though Gordon did make a cameo in Back in Action.
 A film titled Skate Jam was in early development with Tony Hawk in the starring role.
 Plans were underway for production to begin immediately following the release of Looney Tunes: Back in Action, but were cancelled due to the poor financial performance of said film despite improved critical reception to Space Jam.